 Justification of Red List Category

-This species has been extirpated from most of its historic range by introduced mammalian predators, to which it is highly susceptible.
-Declines have ceased as it is now confined to a few predator-free subantarctic islands where it is relatively secure within a very small range.
-Owing to the small number of locations that support the species, it is considered Near Threatened.
+This species has been extirpated from the largest island in its historic range by introduced mammalian predators, to which it is highly susceptible.
+Declines have ceased as mammalian predators are absent from the remaining subantarctic islands where it occurs, and it is relatively secure within this small range.
+Due to the restricted number of locations and the plausible threat of introduced predators driving the species to Endangered?or?Vulnerable?in?a very short time, the species is classified as Near Threatened.

-Encounter rates on Adams Island were more than three times higher than in similar habitat on Antipodes Island, where snipe coexist with mice (Miskelly 2013).
-Adams Island (10,119 ha) is likely to hold tens of thousands of birds, based on recorded densities of at least 4 birds/ha on other islands, while the colonising population on Campbell is likely to number in the hundreds and increasing.
-The total area occupied by the species is about 11,540 ha in the Auckland Islands, 2,060 ha in the Antipodes Islands, and about 3,000 ha on Campbell Island (with a total of 11,290 ha available there to colonise) (Miskelly 2013).
-A preliminary estimate places the total population in the band 20,000-49,999 mature individuals, but the true figure may be higher.
+Encounter rates on Adams Island were more than three times higher than in similar habitat on Antipodes Island, where snipe coexisted with mice until mice were eradicated in 2016 (Miskelly 2020).
+Adams Island (10,119 ha) is likely to hold tens of thousands of birds, based on recorded densities of at least 4 birds/ha on other islands, while the colonising population on Campbell is likely to number in the hundreds and be increasing.
+The total area occupied by the species is about 11,540 ha in the Auckland Islands, 2,060 ha in the Antipodes Islands, and about 11,000 ha on Campbell Island (Miskelly 2020).
+Snipe have been reported during 67–100% of visits from 1988-2018 to Rose and Enderby, and from 1972-2018 to Adams, Disappointment and Ewing Islands (Miskelly et al. 2020), indicating that it is common within its range.
+A preliminary estimate places the total population in the band 20,000-49,999 mature individuals which remains applicable given that the population is thought to be stable overall, but the true figure may be higher.

-C. aucklandica is endemic to New Zealand, where it is found on the Auckland Islands (excluding the main island; nominate C. a. aucklandica), the Antipodes Islands (20 km2) (form meinertzhagenae) and Jacquemart Island (0.2 km2) in the Campbell Island group (form perseverance).
-C. a. perseverance was not known to exist before a chance discovery on Jacquemart Island in 1997, but has since recolonised the main Campbell Island from Jacquemart Island following the eradication of Norway rats in 2001, and is now rapidly spreading over the 12,300 ha island (Miskelly 2013, P. McClelland in litt.
-2013).
+C. aucklandica is endemic to New Zealand, where C. a. aucklandica is found on the Auckland Islands (Adams, Disappointment, Enderby, Ewing, Rose and Ocean Islands), C. a. meinertzhagenae on the Antipodes Islands (Antipode, Bollons, Archway, Inner Windward and Leeward Islands) and C. a. peserverance on Campbell Island (Campbell and Jacquemart Islands).
+The species does not occur on the main Auckland Island due to the presence of mammalian predators.
+C. a. perseverance was not known to exist before a chance discovery on Jacquemart Island in 1997, but has since recolonised the main Campbell Island from Jacquemart Island following the eradication of Norway rats in 2001, and is now rapidly spreading over the 11,290 ha island (Miskelly 2020).

-The species favours areas of dense ground cover where it feeds on a wide variety of invertebrates.
-It nests on the ground (hence its vulnerability to introduced mammals), with a clutch laid in early January (Higgins and Davies 1996).
+The species favours areas of dense ground cover including tussock grasslands, herbfields, fern, shrubland and low forest where it feeds on a wide variety of invertebrates (Miskelly 2020).
+It nests on the ground (hence its vulnerability to introduced mammals), laying a clutch of two eggs between July and March (Miskelly et al. 2006, 2020).

 Conservation Actions Underway